topereira07/library_inventory/README.md

 ## 📝 Thanks

-Special thank you to Henrique Celeste for the huge help on this project!
+Special thanks to Henrique Celeste for the huge help on this project!